Just like humans have allergies for certain foods, dogs can have allergies as well. Itchy skin on dogs are one of the signs of food allergies.

 It looks like:

 Skin is red or pink, dry and inflamed.
-A bath with a soothing conditioner doesn’t help, and you’ve checked for fleas and ticks.
-Your dog doesn’t have any other skin diseases.
+Itchy skin on dogs can be limited by a bath with a soothing conditioner.
+If this doesn’t help, and you’ve checked for fleas and ticks, your dog might have a skin disease or an allergy.
+Please take you pup to the vet to sus out what is wrong with your pup.

 Does your dog keep scratching their Ears?